betterscientificsoftware/bssw.io/CuratedContent/HPCBestPracticesWebinars.md

 The [HPC Best Practices (HPC-BP) Webinars Series](https://ideas-productivity.org/events/hpc-best-practices-webinars) is a vehicle for disseminating information related to scientific software, and for addressing productivity challenges.
-The series aims at delivering contents ranging from software refactoring and testing, potential impacts of advances in computer architectures, to software performance and licensing.
+The series aims at delivering contents ranging from software refactoring and testing, to potential impacts of advances in computer architectures, and to software performance and licensing.
 Apart from the selecion ot topics and speakers in a timely manner, it is important to follow a (rather large) number of steps to lead a webinar to completion.

 The [How to produce a webinar series](https://github.com/betterscientificsoftware/How-To-Produce-a-Webinar-Series)